 Following our LOOCV growth yield analysis, we used the full dataset to set growth associated maintenance (GAM) and non-growth associated maintenance (NGAM).
 GAM was originally set as 40.11 (mmol per grams [cell mass]), a relatively low value when compared with that of a fast-growing bacterial species, such as the GAM of 59.81 in E. coli (68).
 NGAM, represented by simple ATP hydrolysis, was unbounded in our first draft reconstruction and took on a value of 0 during all model simulations.
-After training on our full dataset, we set our GAM and NGAM values to 169.9 and 5.0 (mmol per grams [cell mass]), respectively.
+After training on our full dataset, we set our GAM and NGAM values to 169.9 and 5.0 (mmol ATP per grams [cell mass] and mmol ATP per gram [cell mass] h-1), respectively (supplemental material).
 Notably, these maintenance values are much higher than those in other methanogen models; for example, fellow methanogen Methanosarcina barkeri was reported to have a GAM of 65.00 (mmol per grams [cell mass]) (67), about 38% of our calculated value.
 This difference is reflective of the observed differences in growth yield for these organisms during hydrogenotrophic growth.
 Using the same formula for growth yield in each case at nearly identical doubling times of 12 h, M. maripaludis grew at a yield of about 33% of that reported for M. barkeri (67).
 Thus, though we calculated unusually high ATP maintenance requirements for growth, these high values reflect observed differences in growth data when comparing to a methylotrophic methanogen growing on the same substrates.

 Gene Knockout Validation

 Gene knockout experiments present a different method for validating a metabolic reconstruction based on its model.
 At its core, a constraint-based model is built around gene-protein-reaction relationships that connect genotype to growth phenotype.
 Thus, comparing model predictions of gene knockout lethality provides an excellent way to quantitatively measure the qualitative content of the model.
 This process hinges on the availability of gene knockout data for the organism being modeled, ideally with the abundance of data found for a traditional model organism such as Escherichia coli (69).
 M. maripaludis lacks this abundance of in vivo gene knockout data, but was used for transposon mutagenesis to calculate an essentiality index of all of its genes (70).
 Although this dataset does not contain the same quality of knockout data as actual knockout experiments, it provides a valuable “first pass” test set for gene essentiality of our model.
-However, essentiality index is itself a model for predicting gene knockout lethality, thus although we compared our model’s predictions to this dataset (see Supplemental Material) it did not provide the same clear picture as actual knockout experiments.
+However, essentiality index is itself a model for predicting gene knockout lethality, thus although we compared our model’s predictions to this dataset (see Supplemental Material) it did not provide the same clear picture as targeted knockout experiments.

 Because much of methanogenesis revolves around the function of different hydrogenases, the bulk of available gene knockout data involves hydrogenase knockouts on different media.
 For our test set, we were able to assemble a knockout panel of 30 binary growth phenotypes based on previous publications (44–49).
 Though the breadth of these knockout genotypes is limited, they are all vital pieces of central carbon metabolism and therefore, they give us a good idea of how well our model can predict knockouts in central catabolism.
-In comparing with these data, as shown in Figure 4, our model achieved 90% prediction accuracy and a Matthew’s correlation coefficient of 0.67.
+In comparing with these data, as shown in Figure 3, our model achieved 90% prediction accuracy and a Matthew’s correlation coefficient of 0.67.
 These high values suggested that our model is an excellent predictor of growth phenotype based on genotype changes in central carbon metabolism.
 This result was particularly encouraging because we avoided training our model on this dataset in the interest of preventing overfitting our model to the validation set.